ihr2295/serrano_restaurant/README.md

 ### Colour Scheme

-The three main colors used for the Serrano Restaurant are:
+The three primary colors used for the Serrano Restaurant are:
 - Yello: #fbaf32
 - White: #F4F9FF
 - Red: #CD212A